Cycle the Jordan Trail to Petra

 Driving

-Having made it to the very south of the country, you’ll spend today road-tripping your way back up north.
-You’ll stop at a few points of interest and get to the Dead Sea for lunchtime.
+Having reached the southern tip of the country, it’s time to start the journey back north.
+Today is a scenic road trip, making a few stops at key points of interest reaching the Dead Sea for lunchtime.
 Enjoy the sunshine at the lowest point on earth, give yourself a mud bath, gaze towards Jerusalem or simply spend the afternoon trying to keep your balance in the Dead Sea's salty waters.
 You'll then continue on to Amman for the night.

 Day 8